Nyan99/Heart-Monitoring-System/README.md

 - This Heart-Disease-Detection Project contains a set of code for loading the dataset, statistics, analysis and test run.
 - Adjust and modify the code as needed to suit your requirements.
 - You are welcome to document any finding or insight that you find from your own analysis in this README.md file.
-- Please refrain from modifying other parts of the project. ദ്ദി(˵ •̀ ᴗ - ˵ ) ✧
+- Please refrain from modifying other parts of the project.

 ## Contribution Guidelines ##